![]() |

 In the old days, when words were set in lead type, it was a mysterious process to get a manuscript through all the steps required for it to become a book.
 Today it is so simple that most books could be produced on this computer I'm using.

-And we now have electronic publishing.
-That's what you are reading.
-In 1998, in our first year on the Internet, we put over one hundred projects up on this site.
-Since then the we have posted over 600 more.
-Stories by writers from Greece, China, Australia, England, France, Hungary, Canada, and all over the U.S. are available for the enjoyment of readers everywhere.
-This web site will grow as new members add their works.
-Samples (or even an entire book published one chapter at a time) will give members exposure to readers few best selling authors in the past could hope to reach.
+All these are available for the enjoyment of readers worldwide.
+This web site will continue to grow as new members add their works.
+Chapters or even an entire book published one chapter at a time will give members exposure to readers few best selling authors in the past could hope to reach.
 There is an entire WORLD of readers out there to see and appreciate your work.
 And best of all, it can be in front of them next week--not a year from now or never.

 Will it work?
-As more and more of you join us to share your work, I believe smart editors will start to check out our web page with the idea of finding diamonds in the rough.
+As more and more of you join us to share your works, I believe smart editors will start to check out our web page with the idea of finding diamonds in the rough.
 They will also begin to refer good writers with commercially marginal projects to us, just as we will refer commercially viable projects to them.

 Richard Loller